FindingPlanB/FM-QR-Challenge/README.md

 This section is a recap of some of my learnings while working through this project.

 - I signed up with Frontend Mentor while studying JavaScript because I hoped to better understand the connection between JS and HTML/CSS.
-Instead of Javascript with this first challenge I got introduced to GitHub, Discord, VS Code, Markdown and Frontend Mentor.
+Instead of Javascript with this first challenge I got introduced to GitHub, Discord, VS Code, Markdown, Netlify and Frontend Mentor.
 And I haven't even gotten to the process of submitting the solution.
 It's a lot.
 This easier challenge indeed is the right place to start.

 - I learned that in the four weeks I've been studying JavaScript I already forgot a lot of HTML and CSS.
 This QR challenge was a good reminder that continued practice is necessary to get skilled in different coding languages.